|Headquarters||Stuttgart, Baden-Württemberg, Germany|

-Porsche Logo Meaning and History
+Meaning and History

-First, it was an Austrian company, but shortly after it moved to Stuttgart (Germany), where it is headquartered now.
-During its first years Porsche did not make any autos under its own brand, but just developed motor vehicles for other companies (Volkswagen Beetle is one of such projects).
+First, it was an Austrian company, but shortly after it moved to Stuttgart (Germany), where it now has its headquarters.
+During its first years, Porsche did not make any autos under its own brand, but just developed motor vehicles for other companies (Volkswagen Beetle is one of such projects).

-In 1945 the company’s founder was arrested but his son Ferry steered the automaker through this difficult period.
+In 1945, the company’s founder was arrested, but his son Ferry steered the automaker through this difficult period.
 It was Ferry who developed a prototype for model 356 and the first sketch of Porsche logo that was to appear on that car.

 We even know the exact date when this symbol was invented (April 25, 1952), as well as the place and circumstances.
 According to a corporate legend, Ferry was having luncheon in a restaurant in New York with his business partner Max Hoffman (he played an important part in Porsche history, as he was responsible for importing its cars into the US).
 Hoffman even took part in creating this sketch.
 One more peculiar fact: this draft was made on the spur of the moment, without any tools, and instead of paper Ferry just used a serviette from his table.

 One more legend tells that Hoffman penned the logo himself.
 Other sources mention that there were several more drafts, one of them made by engineer Franz Xaver Reimspieb.
 Reportedly, Reimspieb refined Ferry’s sketch.

 Porsche logo history has some dark places, but at least we know for sure, that unlike many other automakers that developed a distinctive emblem from the start, Porsche logo appeared more than 20 years after the company was registered.

 1922 – 1938